LVSSandeepKumar/Tweet-Sphere/README.md

 # Tweet-Sphere

 ## Overview
 Tweet-Sphere is a Twitter clone built using the MERN stack (MongoDB, Express, React, Node.js) and TanStack/React-Query.
-It aims to replicate core Twitter functionalities, providing a robust and interactive social media experience.
+It replicates core Twitter functionalities, providing a robust and interactive social media experience.

 ## Table of Contents
 1. [Features](#features)